 Frank Gillman, lead vocal, songwriter

-Frank Gillman is the Chief Information Security Officer at Lewis Brisbois Bisgaard & Smith LLP following successful and lengthy chief technology stints at both the Allen Matkins and Nossaman firms.
+Frank Gillman is a Principal at Vertex Advisors Group following successful and lengthy CIO/CISO and CTO stints at the Lewis Brisbois, Allen Matkins and Nossaman firms.
 Gillman is one of the founding members of the band and writes the majority of its songs.
 He handles the lead vocals and first became interested in the intersection of music and legal technology while accidentally disassembling his first amplifier into pieces when he was a young boy.
 His most significant musical influences include Elvis Presley, Bruce Springsteen, Peter Gabriel and Harry Chapin.

 Born in Washington DC, he came to Los Angeles in 1985 after graduating from Boston University to pursue a career as a musical artist and fronted two significant LA based bands in the late 1980’s and early 1990’s – “Postage Due” and “The Finding.”
 While playing and touring Gillman worked during the regular week in HR and as a systems administrator first on Wang systems and later on more traditional client server systems with an emphasis on Exchange.
 The exciting lure of IT executive management became Gillman’s full time pursuit in 1990.
 Despite the intense demands of such a job he did find time to release a solo album titled “The Watcher” in early 1995 - a year after the birth of his eldest daughter.

-Gillman lives with his awesome/beautiful wife Joy and their amazing three children in Los Angeles, CA. He loves the politically incorrect Washington Redskins almost as much as he loves music.
+Gillman lives with his awesome/beautiful wife Joy and their amazing three children in Los Angeles, CA. He loves the burgundy and gold of the horribly named D.C. football team almost as much as he loves music.

 Judi Flournoy, guitar, vocals